2.5 Rape Without Compassion & Overkill Become the Norm

 Bob: Maybe they were in a hurry to enjoy the breasts of victory.

-Uzza: The pre-Islamic Arabs were not that much into killing for religious reason, let alone overkilling, which the believers later adopted as a tactic on Allah's recommendation and never suffered another defeat under His spokesperson's cold-blooded leadership.
-The Meccans returned home because under their system of laws the dead had been avenged and no more needed to die.
+Uzza: The pre-Islamic Arabs were not the bloodthirsty type.
+The Meccans returned home because under Talion Law the dead had been avenged and no one else needed to die.

 Gerry: I can't believe men could be distracted by women to the point of risking losing a battle?

-Uzza: You have to put yourself in those young men's shoes.
+Uzza: Put yourself in those young men's shoes.
 What was fleeing was a chance at intimacy, something most of them would not experience unless they literally grabbed it; not unlike the young men who are responsible for the repeated rape epidemics in India.
-Most were not fighting for something we would consider honourable, they were fighting for the promise of what was getting away.
+Most were not fighting for something we would consider honourable, they were fighting, as Archie surmised, for the promise of what was getting away.

-Gerry: I'm confused, what do rapes in India have to do with young men running after women fleeing a battlefield more than a thousand years ago?
+Gerry: What do rapes in India have to do with young men running after women fleeing a battlefield more than a thousand years ago?

 Uzza: I do not want to condone the actions of rapists or those who seek intimacy through the capture of the object of their affection.